redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 EOF
 ```
 ## Perform variable substitutions within the Storage Class configuration
-Insert the variables which are unique to your ARO cluster into the two storage class configuration files just created.
+Insert the variables which are unique to your ARO cluster into the two storage class configuration files just created:
 ```
 # Insert your current active subscription ID into the configuration
 sed -i "s/subId/$subId/g" managed-premium-encrypted-byok.yaml